top of page

 Kathryn Price

-Kathryn Price is a freshman from Richmond, Virginia.
+Kathryn Price is a sophomore from Richmond, Virginia.
 She is majoring in Classics and Philosophy with a minor in Law, Justice, and Society.
 In addition to editing for the Political Review, Price is a participant in the LEAD program, sings in General Admissions a cappella, and is in Alpha Delta Pi.

 IMG_4968.jpeg